6 Customer Marketing Strategies for Growth

 71% of consumers say loyalty programs are a meaningful part of their brand relationships.
 In the digital world, loyalty programs could mean offering customers credit, discount codes, complimentary product upgrades, or a free month to show your appreciation.

 Consider going the extra mile and adding some thoughtful personalization to your rewards.
-You could send out a gift or discount code on a company anniversary, customer birthday, or the anniversary of their sign-up.
+You could send out corporate gifts or discount code on a company anniversary, customer birthday, or the anniversary of their sign-up.

 Referral programs and discount codes are another thoughtful way of thanking your customers while also motivating others to join.